snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-api/index.md

 ```

 - `message`: An optional field to provide a message.
-- `scenario`: The definition of the tracking scenario, which should have a defined structure.
-See [Validations](#validations).
+- `scenario`: The definition of the tracking scenario, which should comply to the given JSON Schema shown on [Validations](#validations).

-By default, the tracking scenario will be created with `scenario.status` set to **draft** and `scenario.version` set to `0` if not provided.
+By default, the tracking scenario will be created with `scenario.status` set to `draft` and `scenario.version` set to `0` if not provided.
 These values can be changed and managed after creation.
 Here is an example response:

 ```
 {